 Qatar: J – R1a – E1b1b – G – E1b1a [3%] – L – R1b – [R2a] – [B] – [I] – [T]

-This grouping is more closely related to the nations northeast of Egypt, though with the subtle difference of the third haplogroup percentage shifting from R1b to R1a.
-Comparing Saudi Arabia with Syria and Iraq highlights their similarly and the support that both regions located in the Middle East comprise Naphtuh.
-The nations of North Africa are clearly more closely related as are the nations of the Middle East and the Arabian Peninsula to each other; while Egypt straddles the two regions.
-The nations westwards are possibly Naptuh and those eastwards, Anam.
-Further research or input to indicate the Anam and Naphtuh divide definitively would progress the support for this supposition.
+This grouping is more closely related to the nations northeast of Egypt, though with the subtle difference of the third Haplogroup percentage shifting from R1b to R1a.
+Comparing Saudi Arabia with Iraq highlights their similarly and the support that both regions located in the Middle East comprise Naphtuh.
+The nations of North Africa are clearly more closely related as are the nations of the Middle East with the Arabian Peninsula to each other; while Egypt straddles the two regions.

 J1 J2 E1b1b G T